Paul Morrissey: Early life and career

+Additionally, between 1966 and 1967, he managed the Velvet Underground and Nico and co-conceived and named Warhol's traveling multi-media Happening the Exploding Plastic Inevitable.

 While filming a scene in John Wilcock's Manhattan apartment for Warhol's 25-hour movie Four Stars, Morrissey first met Joe Dallesandro, who had friends who lived in the same building.
 Morrissey immediately cast him in a scene in Loves of Ondine (1967), Dallesandro's first appearance in a Factory film.

-After Valerie Solanas's attempt on Warhol's life in June 1968, Morrissey directed his first solo feature, Flesh.
-Produced for $4,000 by Warhol and starring Dallesandro, Maurice Braddell, Geri Miller, Geraldine Smith, Patti D'Arbanville, Louis Waldon, Jackie Curtis, and Candy Darling, the film was a box-office hit in West Germany, with over 3 million tickets sold.